Just like sports, barbecuing and smoking takes practice. No one does it perfectly the first time.

 - Place your meat on the grill and cover

-- Cook your meat using either direct or indirect grilling methods.
+- Cook your meat using either direct or indirect heat grilling methods.

 Pointers to keep in mind: